rhregalado/rhregalado.github.io/_essays/essay11.md

 </style>
 <br>

 <p>Space travel can bring a profound emotional and mental shift on the very few people who are lucky enough to experience it.
-Seeing Earth as a mere massive, floating rock set against a vast empty backdrop puts life into perspective.
+Seeing Earth as a mere, massive, floating rock set against a vast, empty backdrop puts life into perspective.
 And when it comes to the four Artemis II crew aboard the Orion space capsule, they only described their mission in one word: <b>humility</b>.</p>

 <p>For Christina Koch, who holds the record for the longest spaceflight by a woman, the moment did not feel “historic.”
 It felt humbling.
 Jeremy Hansen, the first Canadian to reach lunar orbit, simply said: <i>“Right away, you are humbled.
 The fact that four of us get to be out here just brings you to your knees.”</i> Meanwhile, pilot Victor Glover, the first person of color to orbit the moon, looking back at Earth from 252,000 miles away, said: <i>“You look like one thing.
 Homo sapiens is all of us.”</i></p>